Gas Prices Fall in the Midlands - ABC Columbia

 On the national level, drivers are paying 1 cent per gallon less over the last week at $2.51/gallon.

-According to GasBuddy historical data, gasoline prices on March 12 in Columbia have ranged widely over the last five years:
+According to GasBuddy historical data, gasoline prices in Columbia have ranged widely over the last five years:

 $2.00/g in 2017, $1.70/g in 2016, $2.16/g in 2015, $3.18/g in 2014 and $3.53/g in 2013.